discordjs/discord.js/docs/docs_module.rst

 Currently Colors are only usable in Roles_.
 You can't use any colour in messages, unless it's syntax highlighting from codeblocks.

+.. note:: There is currently an unresolved bug in Discord, long story short any hex colors provided that start with a 0 (e.g. #00FF00) will be changed to #10FF00 to ensure they render properly.

 Example Usage
 ~~~~~~~~~~~~~